sarah10001/Project-1/README.md

 Documentary appeared to be a safe choice owing to having the highest frequency.
 Action, adventure, sci-fi had the highest returns owing to being the lead in the box office.

-In conclusion:
+Findings:
-1. Comedy and drama are the safest genres to invest in
+  1. Comedy and drama are the safest genres to invest in since they appear at the top in the three graphs
   2. Action adventure sci-fi has the highest returns
-3. Documentary has a high rating making it a great choice as well
+  3. Documentary has the highest rating

+## Summary
+Comedy, drama, action, adventure, and documentary are the best genres to invest in.